 Plan A: The Thesis Requirement

-Six credits are awarded under Plan A for an original thesis based on investigation and completion of a research project.
+Nine credits are awarded under Plan A for an original thesis based on investigation and completion of a research project.
 Students are encouraged, though not required, to report on their research at meetings of professional biologists and to publish results in a research journal.

 Plan B: The Essay Requirement

 Plan B requires the completion of an essay focused on a current biology research interest.
 Students will have the opportunity to develop a concentration of 12 or more credits in cell biology, ecology, neuroscience, or plant and cell physiology.
+Up to six credits can be awarded for faculty-mentored independent study.

 Contact the Department